Inner Wheel U.S.A., Inc.

 Question: What is Inner Wheel?

-Answer: It is a Club for spouses and some family members of Rotarians or former Rotarians and/or Inner Wheel members.
+Answer: It is a Club open to women related to a Rotarian, former Rotarian, an Inner Wheel member or former Inner Wheel member or simply women who have been invited to join. .
 It was originally started for the purpose of getting to know each other and to get together for friendship, service and understanding.
 Each club supports their Rotary Club in its activities and social events.
-Inner Wheel has a worldwide affiliation with Rotary.
+Inner Wheel has a worldwide affiliation.

 Question: What are the Aims and Objectives of Inner Wheel?